cornwella/Chrome-Device-Finder/README.md

 `finder.py -s [serial]`

-Use `AUTO_COPY` to copy the Meraki URL to the clipboard,
-and `AUTO_OPEN` to open it in the system default web browser.
+Enable `AUTO_COPY` to copy the Meraki URL to the clipboard, and `AUTO_OPEN` to open it in the system default web browser (probably more useful).
 Partial serials return all valid matches (given the limit in `settings.py`).

 *or*